 See how the AbbVie-Calico Life Sciences collaboration turns the traditional partnership upside down to tackle age-related diseases.
 The giant tortoise can roam the Earth for over 150 years.
 Whales, the longest living mammals, pass two centuries without a second thought.
 The oldest known freshwater mussel celebrated 280 birthdays.
 But what about humans?
 What makes our cells and genes...

 We’re open to many different types of partnerships with various structures, if we believe they will advance our scientific pursuits.
-Our preference is to be deeply engaged scientifically in collaborative research programs.

 We focus on the following types of collaborations: